 Another recent method devised to keep the raw material solution from changing their properties is by adding an osmoprotectant.
 One of the most used one is glycerol or glycine betaine.
 If there is a salt based solution, the target is to maintain the salt concentration as required.
 However, if moisture accumulates, the concentration would get diluted.
 This is where osmoprotectants are important.

-The material used for packing purposes is another storage and protection option.
+The material used for packing purposes such as thermoformed trays is another storage and protection option.
 There is a material known as Parafilm, which is often used in labs for wrapping petri plates for bacterial growth.
+This and almost anything can be made in a cast techologies foundry shop.
 The same material can be used for the protection of medicines.
 For protection against bacterial contamination, normally some sodium benzoate is added to inhibit them.
 Development has been made in the kind of chemical/buffer that can be used for the protection of liquid based medicines against bacterial attack.

 Article By Jennifer Smith